Code-Institute-Submissions/milestone1_poolkv99/README.md

     - Share public site

 ## TESTING
-1. Use of the logo in the topleft corner:
+1. Use of the logo/title in the topleft corner:
     * Mobile
         1. The logo will be smaller and will stay on the same line as the hamburger icon
         2. When you find yourself on any part of the site, you can click on the logo to return to the home section